 The Stephen King cycle has turned hot once again.
-With the enormous success of the two-part It feature at the box office, Stephen King is hitting the kind of popularity he had back in the 1980’s and 1990’s when it seemed anything he put his name to had to be made into a feature film or some other grand project.
+With the enormous success of the two-part It feature at the box office, Stephen King is hitting the kind of popularity he had back in the 1980’s and 1990’s, when it seemed anything he put his name to had to be made into a feature film or some other grand project.
 The trend led to mixed results.
 Many of the films couldn’t live up to the visceral detail that has become King’s trademark.
 To do this, his books have taken on a large page count that has been nearly impossible to fit into a 2-hour feature film window.
 So there were attempts to expand that reach and use his material for the mini-series format.
 That’s the way It was handled in those days.
 But there are limitations in network television, particularly 30 years ago, that had no chance of capturing the imagination of a writer with such brutal imagery.
 The lesson has taken hold.
 It was released as two films.
 But back in the day, it appears that even seven hours couldn’t quite deliver a quality version of The Stand.
 Even with a brilliant cast and a script written by the horror master himself, the mini-series fell short of both expectations and the test of time.
 But like I said, Stephen King is back.
-He’s got a shared world television series, a two-part blockbuster horror film, and an upcoming attempt to take another bite at the apple that is The Stand.
-What better time to take a nostalgic look at the 1994 mini-series The Stand now out on Blu-ray from CBS Home Entertainment.
+He’s got a shared world television series, a two-part blockbuster horror film, and now this second attempt to take another bite at the apple that is The Stand.
+What better time to take a nostalgic look at the 1994 mini-series The Stand now out along with the brand new version CBS Home Entertainment.

 The story opens with at a secret military base where biological weapons are being developed.
 There’s no time to investigate what these folks were working on or where it might have gone wrong.
 We jump in feet first as alarm bells are ringing and a gate guard flees to protect his own family rather than follow the order to seal the base.
 He and his family hit the road, but the genie is already out of the bottle.
 The family ends up halfway across the country in a little Texas town where they crash at a gas station.
 The plague spreads rapidly from there.
 As the song goes: “It’s the end of the world as we know it.”